-There’s also another favorite way to eat meatballs, simply as they are, screaming hot and utterly tasty.
-My favorite recipe comes from my foodie friend and Masterchef winner Luca Manfè.
-Sometime ago he gave me the recipe for one of the best meatballs in the world, and it’s obviously made by his mum.
-Three words: impossible to resist!
+Another favorite way to eat meatballs is simply as they are, screaming hot and utterly tasty.
+One of my favorite versions comes from my foodie friend and Masterchef winner Luca Manfè.
+Check out his recipe for the best meatballs in the world, and they

 - 1 lb. ground lean beef

 - 1 ciabatta roll

 - 2 teaspoon salt